How to Make the Right Product Recommendations to Online Shoppers

 If users end up on a homepage and can't find what they clicked on in the first place, they may quickly leave.
 This can have a negative impact on your campaigns!

-When people leave your page quickly, your site's bounce rate increases (the percentage of visitors to a particular website who navigate away from the site after viewing only one page) increases.
+When people leave your page quickly, your site's bounce rate (the percentage of page visitors who navigate away from the site after viewing only that page) increases.
 The bounce rate is, in fact, a factor for Google Ads' prices.

 In other words, ads that have a higher bounce rate become more expensive.
 Google & Facebook love ads that convert because they get paid more when a user converts into a customer.
 Therefore, advertisers with high conversion rates are rewarded with lower costs-per-click.
 This system is designed to encourage advertisers to create high quality campaigns!